mrhasankaya/Data-Analysis-Productivity/README.md

 * _INTRODUCTION_ :

-The trouble is that the enterprise surroundings of these days is greater aggressive than it used to be.
-This results in extended strain within side the workplace.
-Therefore it is miles affordable to count on that unachievable enterprise dreams and an extended chance of unemployment can improve people's pressure levels.
-Often the non-stop presence of such elements turns into destructive to a person's health.
-Sometimes this can bring about minor illness.
-However it is able to take place that the worker develops a long time condition.
-So the data said we'll be working on is based on the data set of an already existing study about the prediction of absenteeism at work.
+One of the biggest challenges of enterprises is that surrounding is greater aggressive than it used to be.
+Those results in extended strain withinside the workplace.
+Therefore, the future of any enterprise depends on unachievable enterprise dreams, even an extended chance of unemployment can improve people's pressure levels.
+Often the non-stop presence of such elements turns into destructive to a person's health and consequently productivity of the company.
+Accordingly, in this project absenteeism data was analyzed first with statistical and exploratory data analysis.
+Also, the preparation for the logistic regression model to get more insight and predict the occurrence of the subject.

 * _DATA_: